lamini-ai/lamini-examples/prompt_engineering.md

 Prompt engineering involves designing prompts or inputs that elicit desired response from the model.
-It is possible to create prompts for a wide range of purposes, including information retrieval, problem solving, creative/technical writing, coding assistance, language translation, opinion generation, text summerization, conversational agents, data analysis, and more.
+You can create prompts for a wide range of purposes, including information retrieval, problem solving, creative/technical writing, coding assistance, language translation, opinion generation, text summerization, conversational agents, data analysis, and more.